Overview

 Dr Ying Khai Liew (LLB (KCL), PhD (Notts), AKC) joined the Melbourne Law School in 2017.

 Ying teaches and researches in private law, specialising in the law of equity and trusts, the law of assignment, contracts, and remedies.
 His research has been published in leading peer-reviewed international journals, including the Cambridge Law Journal, Law Quarterly Review, Modern Law Review, Oxford Journal of Legal Studies, Sydney Law Review, UNSW Law Journal, and Melbourne University Law Review.
 He has also published in several major edited collections on equity, trusts, and succession law.
-His work has been cited by courts around the world, including the UK Supreme Court, the Supreme Court of India, the Federal Court of Australia, and courts in New Zealand, Hong Kong, Singapore, Ireland, and the Cayman Islands.
+His work has been cited by courts around the world, including the UK Supreme Court, the Supreme Courts of India and Sri Lanka, and various courts in Australia, New Zealand, Hong Kong, Singapore, Ireland, and the Cayman Islands.

 At Melbourne Law School, Ying delivers the JD Trusts and JD Contracts courses, and convenes a JD elective course (Advanced Trusts Law) and two MLM courses (Private and Commercial Trusts Law; Trusts Law in the Asia-Pacific Region).
 Ying is Associate Director (Private Law) of the Asian Law Centre and a member of the Obligations Group.
 He is also a faculty advisor of the Melbourne University Law Review, Chair of the Student Academic Misconduct Committee, and Advisor for incoming exchange students.

 Outside the Law School, Ying is an Editor of the Journal of Equity and an External Editor of the Journal of Korean Law.
-As an independent consultant, Ying has advised on aspects of the law of assignment in Yang Foo-Oi by Leung Ping Chiu, Roy v Wai Wai Chen [2020] HKCFI 235.
-He also regularly delivers seminars for legal practitioners in Malaysia, Singapore, and Hong Kong, and presents at conferences around the world.
+Ying has acted as an expert witness and an independent consultant on various aspects of private law.
+He regularly delivers seminars for legal practitioners in Malaysia, Singapore, and Hong Kong, and presents at conferences around the world.

 Memberships and Affiliations